There’s a connection between oral health and more serious diseases.

 But what makes gum disease particularly dangerous is the bacteria that causes it in the first place.
 Fusobacterium nucleatum (or F. nucleatum) is associated with other serious oral conditions, such as mouth cancer.
 Mouth germs can also have potentially life-threatening implications on other parts of the body, including the heart.
 Though this condition is relatively rare, F. nucleatum can enter the bloodstream and settle into the heart’s inner lining or valve, causing what’s known as infective endocarditis (IE), according to The American Heart Association.

-There’s also a connection between gum disease and heart disease, which is the leading cause of death in the U.S. Experts say even seemingly harmless irritation in your gums can spark an inflammatory response throughout your whole body, potentially accelerating heart disease.
+There’s also a connection between gum disease and heart disease, which is the leading cause of death in the U.S. Experts said even seemingly harmless irritation in your gums can spark an inflammatory response throughout your whole body, potentially accelerating heart disease.

 What are some of the other implications of not flossing?